soberingmirror/soberingmirror.github.io/about.md

 title: About
 ---

-### Who are you?

-I'm you.
-More accurately, I'm the introspective, hyper-critical portion of your brain that you try to repress.

-### Who are you really?

-You'll be happy to know I have a day job — I work in engineering at a company you've heard of.
-If you really need to know more than that, you can subscribe to the highest tier of [my Patreon](https://www.patreon.com/SoberingMirror) (you won't).
+### Mission Statement

+I make internet content for fun.
+I have a job – I make a good living as an engineer at a big tech company.

+Given that, I've decided that 50% of the revenue I make from Sobering Mirror (everything – ad revenue, Patreon, future merch, etc.) will be donated to St. Jude Children's Research Hospital.

+The other 50% will be reinvested into growing my online presence so that one day, hopefully, this will be a meaningful gesture.

+All I ask is that you tell the various social media algorithms my posts are worth spreading (assuming you actually think they're good).
+You can do that by following, liking, commenting, and sharing.

-If you'd like me to continue making content, please share my work (with attribution).
-If you feel so compelled, you can also subscribe to my aforementioned [Patreon page](https://www.patreon.com/SoberingMirror) or make a [one-time donation via PayPal](https://www.paypal.com/donate?hosted_button_id=H9ZZJWAQHK6U4).
+You can also subscribe to my aforementioned [Patreon page](https://www.patreon.com/SoberingMirror) or make a [one-time donation via PayPal](https://www.paypal.com/donate?hosted_button_id=H9ZZJWAQHK6U4).

 ### Contact